 Alcohol is considered a “disinhibitor,” technical talk for loosening people up.
 In an uptight, stress-packed world, a little winding down can be a good thing, and anything that helps people connect, socialize, laugh, and relax is definitely good from a health point of view.
 The problem is, alcohol is also related to an awful lot of bad stuff, and many people do not really understand the word “moderation” (I’m one of them).

 So the best and most truthful thing to say about red wine regarding its stress- reducing properties is that drinking can reduce stress in certain people and under certain circumstances.
 Whether you are one of those people is something only you can decide.
 If alcohol is an issue, you can get all the health benefits of red wine by eating a lot of dark grapes or taking resveratrol supplements.
 And if alcohol isn’t an issue—well, then, drink up and be merry!

 The best mulling wines are fresh and fruity choices, such as Italian or Shiraz.
 Cabernet Sauvignon, Pinot Noir, or a full-bodied Merlot can also work well.
 Go for a wine you enjoy, but there’s no need to overspend, as you are mulling.

-For teetotalers, substitute 1-quart jugs of apple cider and a cinnamon stick for the wine with the same instructions.
+For a delicious alternative, substitute 1-quart jugs of apple cider and a cinnamon stick for the wine with the same instructions.